-Today is the four year anniversary of the day I moved to London.
-It’s hard to believe that I have been living in London for four years already.
+Today is the four-year anniversary of the day I moved to London.
+It’s hard to believe I’ve been living in London for four years already.
 When I first moved here I thought I would be back in San Francisco after two years, but now it looks like I’m here for the foreseeable future.

 I think I’ve done a decent job.
 After living in London for four years, here are some of my stats: